-To date, the entire PC market has not undergone a storm to be processed on the 64 bit (although it happens, slowly but surely), but this convinced the hardware professionals AMD Preferred.
-That, and test Performence Encompassing the cost-benefit ratio (which was preferable to AMD).
-This situation continued for the next two years as well Core One to one core became a two-core battle against two cores.
+To date, the entire PC market has not undergone a storm to be processed on the 64 bit (although it happens, slowly but surely), but this convinced the hardware professionals AMD Are better.
+That, and comprehensive performance tests with reference to cost versus benefit (which was preferable at AMD).
+This situation continued for the next two years, with the battle between Core One to one core became a two-core battle against two cores.

 In 2005, we already had 90 processorsSan Diego and Venice (accolades), From AMD, and the market situation was such The core market was high, And were keen to the lower markets.
 AMD's advantage in the battle is maintained, Since two efficient cores led to performance on two less efficient cores of the same frequency.
 Nevertheless, in Israel they continued to buy Intel, both because there was no orderly import of processors AMD To Israel, and because what did come was too expensive.

-The big argument was about the need: "Why do I need two cores if most of the software I use only uses one?"
-The immediate answer was video editing software, audio and images, which learned to take advantage of more than one core, and of course the fact that cores worked much better with multitasking, such as playing while compressing or spreading files.
-A few years later both games learned to utilize two cores (or more, we have not yet talked about Triangular And quadrature cores), and today dual-cores remain the option for the cash bucket or those who do not need large processing power.
+The big debate was about the need: "Why do I need two cores if most of the software I use utilizes only one?"
+The immediate answer was video, audio and image editing software, which learned to utilize more than one core, and of course, the fact that dual cores coped much better with multi-tasking, such as playing while compressing or deploying files.
+A few years later games also learned to utilize two cores (or more, we haven’t talked about yet Triangular And quadrature cores), and today dual-cores remain the option for the cash bucket or those who do not need large processing power.